 Tree Time is an interspecies social practice.
-It is not necessarily an artistic practice, though uses artistic methods and paradigms to contribute to approach scientific and philosophical questions.
-It uses choreographic thinking and investigative bodily approaches to find out how we could socially engage with trees, and what this might mean, both sociologically and ecologically.
+It is not necessarily an artistic practice, though uses artistic methods and paradigms to approach scientific and philosophical questions.
+It uses choreographic thinking and investigative bodily approaches to find out how we could socially engage with trees, and what this might mean both socio-ecologically.

 Tree Time stems from the close relationship I have always had with trees, seeing them as individual creatures.
-All of whom exhibit behaviours, make decisions and actively respond to - and communicate with - the world around them (a view that has long been held by many cultures and that mainstream Western science is now coming to support).
+All of whom exhibit behaviours, make decisions and actively respond to - and communicate with - the world around them (a view that has long been held by many cultures and that mainstream Western science has now come to support).

 Influenced by Post-Humanism and Object Oriented Ontology, it can serve as a format to rethink modern conceptualisations of – and relationships with – ‘nature’.
 Bringing these large-scale questionings into the smaller scale of a personal connection between two a human and a tree.

-Tree Time calls for the sciences of ecology and sociology to coalesce; asserting that artistic methods and philosophical consideration are necessary tools for working in this area.
+Tree Time calls for a socio-ecological perspective on the modern, urban environment; asserting that artistic methods and philosophical consideration are necessary tools for working in this area.
 Positing this from a belief that if we are to reassess the position(s) of humans within ‘natural systems’, then we will need the unbound freedom, self-determination, creativity and sensitivity that art can afford us.

 Caitlin's work with the practice of Tree Time and surrounding questions about human-nature relations and ecological art has been presented at research seminars organised by Stockholm University of The Arts (Working With The Vegetal I & Working With The Vegetal III), Inter Arts Center and The Malmö Academy of Music (Interference Lab #8).